/Blog/Start your business/How to Start and Grow a Spaza Shop in South Africa

 Why technology is key to a thriving spaza shop

-Running a spaza shop today is about more than stocking shelves.
-It’s about having the tools to work faster, smarter, and more confidently.
+Running a shop today isn’t only about selling products.
+It’s about having the tools to work faster, smarter and more confidently.
 Technology helps spaza owners move from survival mode to sustainability, unlocking new opportunities to grow and compete.

 With digital tools like the iK Flyer, you can: